Variational Quantum Eigensolver for Classification in Credit Sales Risk: Introduction

 \section{Introduction}

 Nowadays, the Noisy Intermediate-Scale Quantum (NISQ) devices \cite{Preskill2018} are regarded as a very promising direction of quantum computing development.
 The NISQ technology, due to limited number of qubits and known error correction schemes, may be successfully harnessed as a hardware for the Variational Quantum Algorithms (VQA) approach \cite{Wecker2015}, \cite{Cerezo2021VQA}, \cite{Zoratti2023}.
 This group of solutions assumes that there are issues which may be easily solved by classical computers and other problems which may be tackled with quantum computing.
-The VQA is a hybrid method which utilizes quite simple quantum circuits for solving different problems and classical computers for optimization of mentioned circuits' parameters.
-The VQA method became so popular that we can observe various subtypes of it, e.g. the Quantum Approximate Optimization Algorithm (QAOA) \cite{Farhi2014} and the Variational Quantum Eigensolver (VQE) \cite{Cerezo2022}, \cite{Fedorov2022}, \cite{Tilly2022} which is also utilized in this work.
+The VQA is a hybrid method which utilizes structurally uncomplicated quantum circuits for solving different problems and classical computers for optimization of mentioned circuits' parameters.
+The VQA method became so popular that we can observe various subtypes of it, e.g. the Quantum Approximate Optimization Algorithm (QAOA) \cite{Farhi2014} and the Variational Quantum Eigensolver (VQE) \cite{Peruzzo2014}, \cite{McClean2016}, \cite{Rattew2019}, \cite{Chivilikhin2020}, \cite{Fernandez2023}, \cite{Cerezo2022}, \cite{Fedorov2022}, \cite{Tilly2022} which is also utilized in this work.
 A quantum circuit in the VQE calculates the eigenvector correlated with the lowest eigenvalue of a ground state Hamiltonian.
-This method have found its application in many problems, e.g. drug discovery \cite{Blunt2022}, material science \cite{Lordi2022}, chemical engineering \cite{Cao2019}.
-Our aim is to harness this solution to a classification problem.
+This method have found its application in many problems, e.g. drug discovery \cite{Blunt2022}, material science \cite{Lordi2021}, chemical engineering \cite{Cao2019}.
+Also the SWAP-Test \cite{Barenco1997}, i.e. a method which we utilize to compare two qubit states, is an another example of a low complexity circuit, what makes it easy to realize with the NISQ devices.

+The VQE approach may be applied to point out some particular cases in a class to which we want to classify a data sample.
+In our data set, we can extract two main classes, but there are additional subgroups of samples.
+The VQE circuit realizes the learning process and indicates individual cases within a given class.
+Then, the SWAP-Test compares a data sample with other observations from the same class.

+Therefore, our main aim is to use a combined solution -- VQE and SWAP-Test -- to the classification problem.
 Training data utilized in this work was gained from one of Polish pharmaceutical wholesalers and concerns some period of time in 2003.